 Texas ScholarWorks is committed to responsible and sustainable management of submitted works.

-- Digital preservation is an evolving field; therefore, long-term access strategies for Texas ScholarWorks are shaped by the Open Archival Information System (OAIS) reference model (ISO 14721:2012) and informed by relevant international standards and emerging best practices.
+Digital preservation is an evolving field; therefore, Texas ScholarWorks's long-term access strategies are shaped by the Open Archival Information System (OAIS) reference model (ISO 14721:2012) and informed by relevant international standards and emerging best practices.

 For files in formats other than those listed in Recommended File Formats, a derivative file in a more stable format might be created.
 In such cases, resources permitting, the original file as well as the derivative will be preserved, along with associated descriptive and administrative metadata for both files.